 Most people prefer them for their durability, strong binding, and paper quality.
 With these characteristics, it’s no wonder that people are willing to pay top dollar for a high-quality writing experience.

 As you can imagine, it’s a little challenging to find quality alternatives.
-However, for this review, we found five of the best alternatives that are a few dollars cheaper than the Moleskine, making them more affordable options that save you money.
+However, for this review, we found the best alternatives that are a few dollars cheaper than the Moleskine, making them more affordable options that save you money.

 If you're a busy person who doesn't have time to read this entire review, we've simplified everything.
 Here is a table to give you a quick rating of the best Moleskine alternatives.